Vinyl Records Value Guide

 0 status (risk)

 It’s amazing that people sell this, and even called them “well-preserved”, but all is possible today.
-Sellers of such record should not only be avoided, but should be marked and give others know to avoid them.
-Sellers of these records are a fraud and sale goods by mail.
+Sellers of such records should not only be avoided but should be marked and give others know to avoid them.
+Sellers of these records are fraud and sell goods by mail.
 Such sellers are identified by what they say usually (but not exclusively) “do not have a record player to try them”, “they do not understand in this”, “else we examined them,” “visually work well” and the like.
 Avoid these.

-These records are those with severe disabilities, such that the needle is very likely to break (and they cost from 50 to 500 €, so you see what can happen after that), with deep furrows, intentionally damaged, bended, with glue on the surface, lime, glued prt of the cover(no protective nylon, and due to the effects of moisture cover is “glued” to the board).
-Usually cause permanent damage of the needle.
-Not that except they have no value, they make a big damage.
+These records are those with severe disabilities, such that the needle is very likely to break (and they cost from 50 to 500 €, so you see what can happen after that), with deep furrows, intentionally damaged, bent, with glue on the surface, lime, glued part of the cover(no protective nylon, and due to the effects of moisture cover is “glued” to the record).
+Usually, it causes permanent damage to the needle.
+Note that except they have no value, they make big damage.
 Do yourself and the world a favor and immediately toss them in the trash.
 You will not get rich by selling such records to someone for half € piece.
 All written mostly applies to those records with grades 1-2.

 These records may be only in the personal collections where it is a very old or great rarity record, but that is only for showing and not for listening.

 If you liked this article, please rate below.